-Rochers de Naye hike takes you to a summit near above Montreux that has arguably the best view of Lake Geneva.
+Rochers de Naye hike takes from Montreux to an incredible summit, which has arguably the best view of Lake Geneva.
 Depending on the weather you may also be above the clouds, which is always an incredible experience.
 It is possible to hike up or take the train to the summit or if you are feeling adventurous there is even a Via Ferrata option.

-In this blog post, I will share with you my experiences on the train from Montreux, your options in traveling to and from the summit.
+In this blog post, I will share with you my experiences on the train from Montreux, and your options for traveling to and from the summit.
 I’ll also detail what to expect at the summit where there are a restaurant and hotel.

-Hike Difficulty: Steep but safe and not technical.
-Some walking through the forest on a dirt trail.
+- Hike Difficulty: Steep but safe and not technical.
+Some walk through the forest on a dirt trail.

 HOW TO GET TO ROCHERS DE NAYE